Matthew Thomas Lin Memorial Scholarship

 With this in mind, it is our intention that the Matthew Thomas Lin Memorial Scholarship will offer exceptional students and musicians who display academic achievement, a commitment to serving others, a strong work ethic, active leadership, and financial need the opportunity to continue their musical and academic pursuits.
 Please click here for more information and/or to apply for the scholarship.

-The GMFC is offering a Free Youth Fiddle Workshop on June 30, 2022, hosted at the W. O. Smith School of Music in Nashville, TN.
+The GMFC will hold a Free Youth Fiddle Workshop on June 28 and 29, 2023, hosted at the W. O. Smith School of Music in Nashville, TN.
 Led by Former Grand Master Fiddler Champion Justin Branum, the workshop will cover beginning to advanced fiddle concepts, demonstrations, and activities.
-Fiddlers 18 years of age or younger are eligible.
+Fiddlers 18 years of age or younger (or any college student actively enrolled in an undergraduate program) are eligible.

 All registered participants will receive materials including sheet music, USB drives with recorded music and other resources.
-Registration is limited to 30 people.
+Registration is limited to 40 people.
 There is no cost for the workshop.
-For more information, please click here.
+For more information on attending this Free two-day education experience, please click here.

 Funding for this educational program is made possible by a grant from the Tennessee Nonprofit Arts & Culture Recovery Fund and the Tennessee Arts Commission.